d2l-ai/d2l-en/chapter_introduction/index.md

 have outpaced the growth in datasets.
-This means that statistical models need to become more memory efficient, and are free to spend more computer cycles optimizing parameters, due to the increased compute budget.
+This means that statistical models need to become more memory efficient, and so they are free to spend more computer cycles optimizing parameters, thanks to the increased compute budget.
 Consequently, the sweet spot in machine learning and statistics moved from (generalized) linear models and kernel methods